coredns/coredns.io/content/explugins/redisc.md

 ## Description

 With *redisc* responses can be cached for up to 3600s.
-Caching in Redis is mostly usefull in a setup where multiple CoreDNS instances share a VIP.
+Caching in Redis is mostly useful in a setup where multiple CoreDNS instances share a VIP.
 E.g. multiple CoreDNS pods in a Kubernetes cluster.